John Stokes - Our Founder Jan 7, 2018 12:16:08 GMT 12

 On the 5th August 1999 the NZ Vintage Radio Society lost its founding member; a modest person and tireless worker who went to no end of trouble to ensure that the many questions asked of him were as correctly and faithfully answered as his excellent memory and large library allowed.
 His memory will live on in the text of his books.

-John is succeeded by his wife and two sons.
+John was succeeded by his wife and two sons.